Charlie Hebdo: Financial issues

 Charlie Hebdo had struggled financially since its establishment until 2015.
 As the magazine was facing a loss of €100,000 by the end of 2014, it sought donations from readers to no avail.
 The international attention to the magazine following the 2015 attack revived the publication, bringing some €4 million in donations from individuals, corporations and institutions, as well as a revenue of €15 million from subscriptions and newsstands between January and October 2015.
 According to figures confirmed by the magazine, it gained more than €60 million in 2015, which declined to €19.4 million in 2016.
-As of 2018 it spent €1–1.5 million annually for security services, according to Riss.
+As of 2018 it was spending €1–1.5 million annually for security services, according to Riss.

 Ownership

+As of March 2011, Charlie Hebdo was owned by Charb (600 shares), Riss (599 shares), finance director Éric Portheault (299 shares), and Cabu and Bernard Maris with one share each.
 Since 2016, cartoonist Riss has been the publishing director of the magazine, and he owns 70% of the shares.
 The remaining 30% is owned by Éric Portheault.
-Following some controversies over the paper's future following the 2015 attack, Charb's 40% stake in Charlie Hebdo was purchased from his parents by Riss and Eric Portheault, who were as of July 2015 sole shareholders in the paper.
+Following the 2015 attack, Charb's 40% stake in Charlie Hebdo was purchased from his parents by Riss and Eric Portheault, who were as of July 2015 sole shareholders in the paper.
 Charlie Hebdo switched to a new legal press publisher status which requires 70% of profits to be reinvested.
-As of March 2011, Charlie Hebdo was owned by Charb (600 shares), Riss (599 shares), finance director Éric Portheault (299 shares), and Cabu and Bernard Maris with one share each.

 Staff

 Accolades

 On 5 May 2015, Charlie Hebdo was awarded the PEN/Toni and James C. Goodale Freedom of Expression Courage Award at the PEN American Center Literary Gala in New York City.
-Granting the prize to Charlie Hebdo sparked vast controversy among writers and 175 prominent authors boycotted the event due to "cultural intolerance" of the magazine.
+Granting the prize to Charlie Hebdo sparked vast controversy among writers, and 175 prominent authors boycotted the event due to "cultural intolerance" of the magazine.